Salenger Sack Kimmel & Bavaro logo

 Frequently Asked Questions (FAQs) About AFFF Lawsuits

-What is AFFF foam used for?
+What is AFFF used for?

-How much compensation can I get from an AFFF lawsuit?
+Who can file an AFFF lawsuit?

-Is there a deadline to file?
+Is there still time to file?

 What Our Clients Are Saying